scrivy/chat-nodejs/README.md

 [psst chat](https://www.psst.in) - Encrypted Chat
 ====

-A truely private chat web application.
+A truely private mobile chat web application.

 Messages are encrypted by the password key provided by you and are never logged.